autopi-io/documentation/docs/cloud/obd-ii/can_bus_configuration.md

 like J1939, UDS or something proprietary to that manufacturer.
 Check out the section on non-OBD-II queries (COMING SOON) and [Passive CAN Traffic](#passive-can-traffic).

-### The vehicle supports OBD-II, the ECUs are on, but they are not active
+### The Vehicle Supports OBD-II, the ECUs are On, but They are Not Active
 This is the most complicated case.
 There's multiple ways this issue can present itself:
 1. The bus is autodetected, but the vehicle is periodically not responding to queries that have worked before
 2. Manufacturer-made OBD-II scanners work, however, the AutoPi can not read the same data